'Kick-Ass' creator baffled by Carrey's rebuke of film's violence

 "Ultimately, this is his decision, but I've never quite bought the notion that violence in fiction leads to violence in real-life any more than Harry Potter casting a spell creates more Boy Wizards in real-life," Millar added.

-Comcast Corp's (CMCSA.O) Universal Pictures, the film's distributor, had no comment.
-(Reporting by Eric Kelsey; Editing by Piya Sinha-Roy, Bernard Orr)
+Comcast Corp's Universal Pictures, the film's distributor, had no comment.
+The story was corrected to fix typographical error in first paragraph